Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Conclusion

 We have shown that quark masses, CKM magnitudes, and CP violation can be simultaneously understood within a single-$B$ lattice framework in which rational exponents and controlled phase structure replace arbitrary textures.
 The $B$-scaling description traces both the magnitudes and CP-violating structure of the CKM matrix to a common lattice origin, as summarized quantitatively in Table~\ref{tab:key-tests-app}.
 The four-magnitude parameterization provides a compact and practical tool for CKM analysis, enabling direct extraction of the underlying mixing angles and phase from measured observables.

 The full $3\times 3$ CKM reconstruction (Table~\ref{tab:CKM_full3x3}) yields all nine magnitudes in agreement with the PDG global fit to better than $0.3\sigma$, with a total $\chi^2\simeq 0.3$ for nine elements.
-The Jarlskog invariant $J\simeq 3.1\times 10^{-5}$ agrees with experiment, and the $\chi^2$ profile in $B$ (Figure~\ref{fig:chi2-vs-B}) constrains the hierarchy parameter to $\pm 0.3\%$ from CKM data alone, consistent with the value obtained independently from quark masses.
-The success of these predictions motivates further exploration of leptonic mixing and possible ultraviolet completions, which we defer to future work.
+The Jarlskog invariant $J\simeq 3.1\times 10^{-5}$ agrees with the PDG global fit at $0.3\sigma$, and the $\chi^2$ profile in $B$ (Figure~\ref{fig:chi2-vs-B}) constrains the hierarchy parameter to $\pm 0.3\%$ from CKM data alone, consistent with the value obtained independently from quark masses.
+Direct diagonalization of the benchmark Yukawa matrices reproduces the same data (Table~\ref{tab:benchmark-forward}): the light-quark masses to better than $5\%$, all nine CKM magnitudes to better than $1.2\%$, and $J$ to $0.1\%$ of the reconstructed value, with every effective coefficient of order unity.

+The CP phase acquires a geometric interpretation (Sec.~\ref{subsec:geometric-origin}): the difference of two equal-weight unit phasors is perpendicular to their bisector, so an equal-weight normalization of the interfering messenger amplitudes fixes $\phi_{\rm FX}=\pi/2$ exactly, for any values of the individual phases.
+The lattice charges do not derive this normalization, and the fitted $\phi_{\rm FX}\simeq 93^\circ$ shows the data sitting three degrees from the equal-weight limit; the offset from $\pi/2$ is thereby recast as a measurement of the messenger weight asymmetry rather than an independent phase parameter, and the observed $J$ lies within $0.15\%$ of the ceiling fixed by the CKM magnitudes alone.